TimoBakx/timobakx.github.io/_posts/2020-07-30-secondary-flows.md

 ## Step 1: Everything in one spot
 At first, I usually put everything that needs to happen into the controller.
-This way, I can verify that everything works as intended and I always have a working sollution to fall back to if my refactoring breaks something.
+This way, I can verify that everything works as intended and I always have a working solution to fall back to if my refactoring breaks something.
 The end result usually ends up a little like this:

 ```php